bmoussaud/xl-aws-workshop/README.md

 ![image](images/schema-4.png)

+* Go to XLDeploy, Montoring & Deployment task and check the new task has been executed.

 ### Orchestration - phase 2

+* Go to `my app` folder and edit the template.
-* Duplicate the `Phase 1` and rename it `Phase 2`
+* Duplicate the `Phase 1` and rename it `Phase 2` by putting your mouse on the upper right side of the phase.
 * Edit the deployment task with the following properties
-  * Title: Install tomcat app server
+  * Title: Install tomcat app server (open the task and click on the title task)
   * Application: Applications/java-server-application
   * Version: 0.1.1
 * Edit the manual task with the following properties
-  * Title: Connect to the tomcat console
+  * Title: Connect to the tomcat console (open the task and click on the title task)
   * Description: using your browser, connect to <http://public_ip_of_machine:8080>
 * Create new release called `run-3`